• Browse topics

 The backend code of the user endpoint was not releasing memory after use, causing allocated memory to be never released and overall memory usage to climb.
 The backend code of the user endpoint is the following:

-The endpoint fetches the user from the database, then checks if the current logged-in user is allowed to view that user, and if so, returns the user object.
+The endpoint fetches the user from the database, then checks if the currently logged-in user is allowed to view that user, and if so, returns the user object.

 1. The requested user is fetched from the database (if the users dictionary did not contain the user), regardless of the permissions that the authenticated user has.